necr0mancer/scripts/README.md

 **transfer** - quickly transfer files from command line
 **qrgen** - generates qr code for a string of text
 **update** - small update function that can be put into any script
-**pwdsh** - generate and manage passwords in an encrypted file using gpg symmetric encryption
+**pwsafe** - generate and manage passwords in an encrypted file using gpg symmetric encryption